j-y26/NGS-Analysis-Docker-Images/README.md

 # Navigate to the directory where you would like to store your project

 # Pull and run the docker image
-docker run -e PASSWORD=changeit -v ${pwd}:/home/rstudio/projects -p 8787:8787 kirin26/rnaseq-cuttag_r:v1.1
+docker run -e PASSWORD=changeit -v ${pwd}:/home/rstudio/projects -p 8787:8787 kirin26/rnaseq-cuttag_r:v1.2
 ```

-In your browser, navigate to http://localhost:8787 and log in with username rstudio and the password you specified.
+In your browser, navigate to http://localhost:8787 and log in with username `rstudio` and the password you specified.

 ---

-## rnaseq-cuttag_linux:v1.1
+## rnaseq-cuttag_linux:v1.2

 **A docker image for analysis of RNA sequencing data and CUT&Tag data based on command line tools**